 We want our children to be ready to take on the digital world of computing by the time they leave Kingston.
 Through our well thought-out scheme of work we plan for our pupils to be confident computing experts who have achieved fluency in all aspects of the curriculum and are confident in the digital world.

 It is our intention to enable children to find, explore, analyse, exchange and present information.
 We also focus on developing the skills necessary for children to be able to use information in an effective way.
 We want children to know more, remember more and understand more in computing so that they leave primary school computer literate.
 Computing skills are a major factor in enabling children to be confident, creative and independent learners and it is our intention that children have every opportunity available to allow them to achieve this.
-We intend to build a computing curriculum that develops pupil’s learning and results in the acquisition of knowledge of the world around them that ensures all pupils can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems.
+We intend to build a computing curriculum that develops pupils' learning and results in the acquisition of knowledge of the world around them that ensures all pupils can understand and apply the fundamental principles and concepts of computer science, can analyse problems in computational terms and have repeated practical experience of writing computer programs in order to solve such problems.
 We intend to build a computing curriculum that prepares pupils to live safely in an increasingly digital British society where pupils can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems.

 - A clear and effective, bespoke cross curricular scheme of work that provides coverage in line with the National Curriculum.
-Teaching and learning should facilitate progression across all key stages within the strands of digital literacy, information technology and computer science

 - Access to resources which aid in the acquisition of skills and knowledge.